gais

 Gais village

-Here at the entrance to the Valli di Tures and Aurina valleys, the houses, cafés and shops of Gais seem to embrace the parish church of St. John.
-It is one of the oldest country churches in all of Tyrol and was already mentioned in 990 AD.
-All around, wide fields and floodplain forests stretch out, perfect for a relaxing walk.
-The area along the wild Aurino river is protected and offers space for many butterfly species and birds such as the grey heron and kingfisher.
+Here at the entrance to the Tures and Aurina Valleys, the houses, cafés, and shops of Gais village (Gais Dorf) seem to embrace the Parish Church of St. John.
+It is one of the oldest rural churches in the whole of Tyrol and was first mentioned as early as 990 AD.
+Surrounding it are wide fields and riparian forests, which are ideal for a relaxing stroll.

-Along a 15 km long walking and cycling path you can discover this beautiful spot and watch the rafting groups riding the rapids.
-The Gais Culture Path also has many interesting stories to tell: Several artworks along the hike remind of personalities such as Ezra Pound and Mary de Rachewiltz.
-From here you reach Casanova Castle where Oswald von Wolkenstein wrote one of his most beautiful love songs in the Middle Ages, with a view on the overgrown Chela Castle.
+The area along the wild Aurino River is protected and provides a habitat for butterfly species and birds such as the grey heron and kingfisher.
+Along a 15-kilometre hiking and cycling path, you can explore this beautiful area and watch the rafting groups navigating the rapids.
+The Gais Cultural Trail also has many interesting stories to tell: Artworks along the path commemorate personalities like Ezra Pound and Mary de Rachewiltz.
+From here, you can reach Casanova Castle, where Oswald von Wolkenstein wrote one of his most beautiful love songs in the Middle Ages.

 Suggest an edit/correction